AlvifSandana/mvc-python/README.md

-# MVC pattern with Socket in Python
+# Simple MVC pattern with Socket in Python

-## Pre-requests
+### Pre-requests

-please make a new virtual environment (if you use PyCharm, it can be automatic).
+* Please make a new virtual environment (if you use PyCharm, it can be automatic).
+* Install requirement package from requirements.txt file